Thick, sweet and delicious homemade apple based vegan honey that requires only 3 ingredients and 30 minutes.

 Apple Juice: Make sure you're getting pure organic apple juice with no added sugar or ingredients.
 Alternatively, you can juice apples or blend apples and use a nut milk bag to squeeze out the juice from the pulp to make your own apple juice.

 Organic Cane Sugar: I used Florida Crystals Cane Sugar.
-I recommend using a vegan-friendly white sugar for this recipe.
+I recommend using vegan-friendly white sugar for this recipe.
 But coconut sugar and light brown would also work.

 Lemon Slice: A little lemon juice will bring out a very slight citrus undertone which I absolutely love but if you don't want any citrus flavor, leave it out.